jonafinmicclen/Nth-Rubiks-cube-3D/README.md

 Rubiks cube simulator.
 Features:
-- Fully functioning rotations for any size cube
+- Fully functioning rotations for any size cube as long as you dont turn multiple sides
 Limitations:
 - No UI yet
 - Very slow and poorly optimised